jdelkins/pia-tools/README.md

 #### Example Usage

-_Minimal example using environment variables._ This will generate `/etc/systemd/network/pia.net{dev,work}` files using the templates `/etc/systemd/network/pia.net{dev,work}.tmpl`.
+__Minimal example using environment variables.__ This will generate `/etc/systemd/network/pia.{netdev,network}` files using the templates `/etc/systemd/network/pia.{netdev,network}.tmpl`.
 If the template files are not found, you'll get an error.
-If run as non-root, the command will also fail, as root is required to write the files to this system directory and to change the group of the netdev file, as specified in this examnple.
+If run as non-root, the command will also fail, as root is required to write the files to this system directory and to change the group of the netdev file, as specified in this example.
 Note that, generally, systemd-networkd will require read permission on netdev files and will fail if the files are world-readable, for security reasons.